lostintangent/gitdoc/README.md

 # GitDoc 📄

-GitDoc is a Visual Studio Code extension that allows you to edit git repos, like they're a multi-file, versioned document.
-This gives you the simplicity of a Google Doc or Word Document ("snapshot" changes by saving, not by running `git commit`), but with the richness of git history, and the ability to easily share your work (via GitHub, Azure DevOps, etc.).
-You can enable these auto-commits during specific periods (e.g. when you're working on a feature branch and want to track the evolution of change) or on specific branches (e.g. you have a `docs` repo that you want to version like a document), which allows you to easily switch between "versioning modalities" (auto-commit vs. manual commits).
+GitDoc is a Visual Studio Code extension that allows you to edit git repos like they're a multi-file, versioned document.
+This gives you the simplicity of a Google/Word Doc (creating "snapshots" by saving, not by running `git commit`), but with the richness of git history, and the ability to easily share your work (via GitHub, Azure DevOps, etc.).
+You can enable these auto-commits during specific periods (e.g. when you're working on a feature branch and want to track the evolution of a change) or on specific branches (e.g. you have a `docs` repo that you want to version like a document), which allows you to easily switch between "versioning modalities" (auto-commit vs. manual commits).
 Additionally, you can opt into auto-pushing your changes to a remote, in order to treat your repo as a fully synchronized document source.

 <img width="700px" src="https://user-images.githubusercontent.com/116461/79521572-5a3bfe00-800e-11ea-83a0-8e125122fa8f.gif" />

 ## Getting Started

 1. Install this extension
-1. Runn the `GitDoc: Enable` command
+1. Run the `GitDoc: Enable` command.
+Notice that your status bar will now include a `GitDoc` button, which indicates that `GitDoc` is enabled.
 1. Open a file, make a change, and then save it
 1. Open the `Timeline` view on the `Explorer` tab and notice that a new commit was created for the change you just saved
 1. Select the top item in the `Timeline` view to see the diff of the change you just made
 1. Continue to make changes, knowing that they'll be automatically tracked
 1. When you're done, simply click the `GitDoc` button in your status bar, run the `GitDoc: Disable` command, or close/reload VS Code

-## Auto-Commiting Branches
+## Auto-pushing

-In addition to enabling `GitDoc` during temporary periods, you can also choose to enable it on specific branches, in order to automatically track your work for as long as you're using the branch.
-Simply switch to the desired branch and run `GitDoc: Enable (Branch)`.
+In addition to automatically created commits, you can also choose to automatically push your changes, by setting the `GitDoc: Auto Push` setting.
+By default, this setting is set to `off`, but you can set it to `onSave` in order to push every save, or `afterDelay` in order to push on some sort of frequency.
+If you set it to the later, then you can control the delay duration by setting the `GitDoc: Auto Push Delay` setting.

-## Auto-Saving
+## Auto-saving

 When you enable `GitDoc`, it creates a new commit anytime you save a file.
 This allows you to control when commits are created, simply be determining when you save.
 You can save a single file, or multiple files, and all of the changes within a single "save operation" will be committed together.

 If you'd like to automatically track your changes, without needing to explicitly save, then simply set the `Files: Auto Save` setting, specifying the exact behavior you'd like (e.g. save every 30s).

+## Auto-commiting specific branches

+In addition to enabling `GitDoc` during temporary periods, you can also choose to enable it on specific branches, in order to automatically track your work for as long as you're using the branch.
+Simply switch to the desired branch and run `GitDoc: Enable (Branch)`.

-## Auto-Pushing
+## Status Bar

-In addition to automatically created commits, you can also choose to automatically push your changes, by setting the `GitDoc: Auto Push` setting.
-By default, this setting is set to `off`, but you can set it to `onSave` in order to push every save, or `afterDelay` in order to push on some sort of frequency.
-If you set it to the later, then you can control the delay duration by setting the `GitDoc: Auto Push Delay` setting.
+Whenever `GitDoc` is enabled, it will contribute a status bar item to your status bar.
+This simply indicates that it's enabled, and makes it easier for you to know which "versioning mode" you're in (auto-commit vs. manual commit).
+Additionally, if you enable [auto-pushing](#auto-pushing), then the status bar will indicate when it's syncing your commits with your repo.

+If you click the `GitDoc` status bar item, this will disable `GitDoc`.
+This allows you to easily enable GitDoc for a period of time, and then quickly turn it off.
+Note that if you've enabled GitDoc on a branch, then clicking the status bar only temporarily disables it, and it will become re-enabled the next time that you reload/open VS Code.
+If you want to permanently disable GitDoc for the current branch, run the `GitDoc: Disable (Branch)` command.

 ## Contributed Commands